Top Refrigerator Fixes You Can Do Yourself

 What You Can Do:

-• Tighten any loose parts, such as screws or fan blades, that could be creating vibrations.
+• Tighten loose parts like screws or fan blades to reduce vibrations.

-• If the noise persists, it could be a sign of a worn-out compressor or motor, in which case you should consult a professional for further diagnosis and repair.
+• If the noise continues, it could mean a worn-out compressor or motor.
+Consult a professional for help.

 4. Clogged Water Inlet Tube